- About UCI MIND

 The Institute is an organized research unit dedicated to investigating the causes of Alzheimer’s disease and related dementias and to improving the quality of life and promoting successful aging.
 Our vision for the Institute for Memory Impairments and Neurological Disorders is to develop approaches for lessening the impact of memory-related disorders.
 Tackling these complex issues requires a multi-disciplinary approach, which is reflected in the diversity of our faculty, who have primary appointments in the Schools of Biological Sciences, Computing Sciences, Engineering, Medicine, Nursing Sciences, and Social Sciences.

-In my tenure as director of the Institute, I have been most impressed by the dedication and commitment of our faculty and staff.
+In my short tenure as director of the Institute, I have been most impressed by the dedication and commitment of our faculty and staff.
 I look forward to working closely with them as we strive for a world without Alzheimer’s disease.

-Chancellor’s Professor of Neurobiology and Behavior
+Professor of Molecular Biology and Biochemistry

 Director, Institute for Memory Impairments and Neurological Disorders